-Music via ear buds is discouraged; you may run with music but only with a bud in one ear so you can hear runners or volunteers.
+Music via ear buds is not allowed due to how many runners are on the trail; you may run with music but only with your buds hanging outside of your ears so you can hear runners or volunteers.

 Per Kent County Parks rules, dogs must be on a leash and are not allowed on the trails with runners during the race.

 If the trail is muddy or wet, it’s very important that you run THROUGH mud or water, not around it.
 Running around muddy or wet areas widens the trail.
 It’s important that Luton – with the exception of the Blue loop – remains singletrack for runners, mountain bikers and other trail users.